Prologue – “a chance to live amongst the stars”

-“Candidate Julian Alexander is preparing to leave his office,” came his assistant’s fabricated voice, “should I let him know you need to speak with him?”
+“Julian Alexander is preparing to leave his office,” came his assistant’s fabricated voice, “should I inform him you need to speak?”

-The forest and its inhabitants ants were gone.
+The forest and its inhabitants were gone.

 “This is a matter of…significance.
 Please come upstairs, we need to speak in person.”

 “Julian is outside.”
 Nerobi chirped a minute later.
-Reginald flicked his wrist and the door opened.
+Reginald flicked his wrist and door opened.
 Julian Alexander strode into the office.

 “Reginald” the duo shook hands, “to what do I owe this pleasure.”